 At times Purtill’s book is deeply analytical.
 At other times, it is deeply personal.
 But, it is always filled with wit and wisdom.
 With this republication, Ignatius has revived a forgotten classic, and Purtill deserves to stand with the best of Tolkien scholars: Pearce, Shippey, Chance, Caldecott, and Kilby.
 Let this review conclude with Purtill’s own words regarding the mercy of Frodo: “Frodo rejects the seemingly good advice of Sam and others and forgives and trusts Gollum.
 And in the last analysis, their self-sacrificing love rises to such heights as to be comparable to the greatest love the world has known” (p.
 77).

 Richard Purtill’s J.R.R.
 Tolkien: Myth, Morality, and Religion and other books on or by J.R.R.
 Tolkien may be found at the Imaginative Conservative Bookstore.
-This originally appeared in the St. Austin Review.
+Republished with gracious permission from the St. Austin Review.
+The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
+Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
+Please consider donating now.